Elevating Urban Spaces: The Intersection of Street Art and Window Wall Decor

 Understanding the Legalities of Wall Painting and Street Art

 Legal issues are important in the wall art world.
 Artists must know about copyright laws and property rights.
-Making public murals often needs permits and community approval.
+Making public murals often needs special permits and community approval.

 Building a Brand in the Wall Art Industry